notedit/media-server-go/README.md

 ## How to build

-1,  build external mp4v2  openssl  libsrtp
+1,  clone the code, include the submodule

-2,  cp config.mk  mediaserver/  then build  make libmediaserver.a
+2,  make all

-3,  swig -go -cgo -c++ -intgosize 64 mediaserver.i

-4,  go build
+3,  go build